MTayyab10/How-to-Start-a-Start-up/Lecture 3/Before the Startup .md

 The list of the counterintuitive stuff you have to remember to prevent your existing instincts from leading you astray.

 Startups are so weird that if you follow your instincts they will lead you astray.

 If you remember nothing more than that, when you're about to make a mistake, you can pause before making it.

 ### Questions

 **Why do founders persistently ignore the partner's advice?**

-That's the thing about counterintuitive ideas, they contradict your intuitions, they seem wrong, so of course your first impulse is to ignore them and, but to some extent our raison d'être.
+That's the thing about counterintuitive ideas, they contradict your intuitions, they seem wrong, so of course your first impulse is to ignore them.

 You don't need people to give you advice that does not surprise you.
 If founders' existing intuition gave them the right answers, they would not need us.